What Is Business Asset Disposal Relief & How Does It Work?

 This is where Business Asset Disposal Relief is beneficial for companies who choose to close down their company via a Members’ Voluntary Liquidation (MVL), by allowing them to do so in a tax efficient way.

-Shareholders can also apply for Business Asset Disposal Relief via a voluntary company strike-off, so long as their reserves do not exceed £25,000.
+Shareholders can also apply for BADR via a voluntary company strike-off, so long as their reserves do not exceed £25,000.
 Should they exceed this limit, they will need to close the company via an MVL to avoid funds being distributed as income for tax purposes.

 If you are selling shares in the company you must: